LouisGheysensCodit/McpTimeTools/src/McpTimeServer/CUSTOM_EXCEPTIONS_SUMMARY.md

   - Includes `CityName` and optional `AvailableCities` list
   - Helpful error messages that suggest available options

+  - **`InvalidCitySortOrderException`**
+  - Thrown when an invalid or unsupported city sort order is specified
+  - Carries the `SortOrder` property for diagnostics
+  - Used by the `GetAvailableCities` and `GetAvailableCityNames` methods
+  - Helps ensure invalid enum values are caught early

 ### 2. Enhanced Interface
 Updated `ITimeZoneProvider` with:
 - `GetTimeZoneId(string city)` - Non-try version that throws exceptions